andreafay/watch-this-anime/README.md

 # ✿ WatchThisAnime ✿

-WatchThisAnime is a simple CLI written in python that using MAL apis randomly picks for you an anime to watch.
+WatchThisAnime is a simple CLI written in python that, using MAL apis, randomly picks for you an anime to watch.
-You can add the recommended anime in your personal ToWatch list, add it in the Watched list or search for a new one.
+You can then add the recommended anime in your personal ToWatch list, add it in the Watched list or search for a new one.
 It's also possible to apply rating and genres filtering from the Settings menu.

 ## Installation